awsdocs/amazon-dynamodb-developer-guide/doc_source/best-practices-security-preventative.md

 **Encryption at rest**
 DynamoDB encrypts at rest all user data stored in tables, indexes, streams, and backups using encryption keys stored in [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/)\.
 This provides an additional layer of data protection by securing your data from unauthorized access to the underlying storage \.
-You can specify whether DynamoDB should use an AWS owned CMK \(default encryption type\) or an AWS managed CMK to encrypt the user data\.
+You can specify whether DynamoDB should use an AWS owned key \(default encryption type\), an AWS managed key, or a customer managed key to encrypt user data\.
 For more information, see [Amazon DynamoDB Encryption at Rest](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/EncryptionAtRest.html)\.

 **Use IAM roles to authenticate access to DynamoDB**
 For users, applications, and other AWS services to access DynamoDB, they must include valid AWS credentials in their AWS API requests\.
 You should not store AWS credentials directly in the application or EC2 instance\.
 These are long\-term credentials that are not automatically rotated, and therefore could have significant business impact if they are compromised\.
 An IAM role enables you to obtain temporary access keys that can be used to access AWS services and resources\.